jhiggs15/Dendritic-Arborization/README.md

 # Dendritic-Arborization
-## Modeling the growth of dendrites
+### Modeling the growth of dendrites and their expression of DSCAM and CUT

 ![](Growth!.gif)